 All the plugins presented in this article give you the option to set up a GDPR-compliant newsletter.
 You should, however, find out more about this yourself and, if in doubt, also consult a law firm or data protection expert who will set up your newsletter with you in compliance with the law.

-Conclusion: Creating newsletters is really easy with WordPress
+Conclusion: Create newsletters with WordPress

 As with pretty much everything you want to achieve with WordPress, there are plenty of plugins in WordPress plugin directory to help you create a newsletter.
 They all simplify the setup considerably.
 You simply have to decide for yourself whether you want to use your own system or a well-known newsletter provider.
 Then you can set up a newsletter with a few clicks or integrate with other providers via forms.